Wonder-Toast/Pokemon-PNG/README.md

 Images Being Used For <a href="https://github.com/Wonder-Toast/pokebot">PokeBot</a>

-*which means that you may use these images since they are public <strong>However</strong> You must use indicate you are using these images from this git*
+*This means that you may use these images since they are public.
+You <strong>must</strong> however, indicate you are using these images from this git.*